mrlag31/pymaniascript/README.md

 - You can declare functions with same signatures.

 Thus, please make an issue when you find uncited differences between this compiler and the game's one.

+## Special thanks
+The parser/lexer was built with [sly](https://github.com/dabeaz/sly).
+The parser/lexer used for the `doc.h` is [robotpy-cppheaderparser](https://github.com/robotpy/robotpy-cppheaderparser).
+Also special thanks to cgdb from the Nadeo team who helped understand the original compiler.